Howard Robinson: Education and qualifications

 Robinson received his early education at the Manchester Grammar School (1957–1964), going up to the University of Oxford to read P.P.E. at Corpus Christi College (where he earned an Exhibition), graduating in 1967.
 He read for a research M.Phil. at the University of Nottingham (1968–1968), and continued postgraduate research at Corpus Christi College (1968–1970).
-In 2000 he was awarded a Ph.D. by the University of Liverpool for his published work (a "Staff Doctorate").
+In 2000, he was awarded a Ph.D. by the University of Liverpool for his published work (a "Staff Doctorate").

 Positions held

-After four years at Oriel College, Oxford as full-time stipendiary lecturer in philosophy (1970–1974) he took up a lectureship at the University of Liverpool.
+After four years at Oriel College, Oxford as full-time stipendiary lecturer in philosophy (1970–1974), he took up a lectureship at the University of Liverpool.
 He stayed at Liverpool for twenty-six years, becoming first Senior Lecturer then reader, apart from a period as Soros Professor of Philosophy at Eötvös Loránd University, Budapest, Hungary (1994–1996).
-In 2000 he was appointed Professor of Philosophy at the Central European University in Hungary.
-In autumn 2012 he was Professor of Philosophy at Rutgers University, New Brunswick.
+In 2000, he was appointed Professor of Philosophy at the Central European University in Hungary.
+In autumn 2012, he was Professor of Philosophy at Rutgers University, New Brunswick.
 He is currently Professor of Philosophy at Central European University in Vienna and Budapest and recurring visiting professor at Rutgers University.
 He teaches graduate seminars on philosophy of mind and philosophy of perception at both institutions.

-Since 1996 he has been a member of the East European committee of the European Society for Analytic Philosophy (ESAP), since 1999 a member of the Steering Committee of ESAP, and since 2002 a member of the Senate of the Central European University.
+Since 1996, he has been a member of the East European committee of the European Society for Analytic Philosophy (ESAP), since 1999 a member of the Steering Committee of ESAP, and since 2002 a member of the Senate of the Central European University.

+Philosophy of mind

+Robinson advocated philosophical dualism in his book From the Knowledge Argument to Mental Substance: Resurrecting the Mind, published in 2016.
+He is the editor of Contemporary Dualism: A Defense.

+In 2022, he defended a type of idealism in his book Perception and Idealism.